-Find out exactly how to choose the best BBQ for you.
+Find out all the things you should consider when choosing the best BBQ for you.

-Barbecues are part and parcel of being an Aussie.
-Whether you’re a meat-eater or vegetarian, everything tastes even more mouth-wateringly delicious when it’s been cooked on a BBQ!
-But, with so many barbecue options out there, it can be hard to know which one is perfectly catered to all of your barbecuing needs.
-Whether your concern is cost, size or fuel type, we’ve compiled some important info to help you on your quest to finding the barbecue that’s right for you.
+Barbecues are an everyday part of live for Australians.
+Whether you’re a meat-eater or vegetarian, everything tastes more delicious when it’s been cooked on a BBQ.
+But, with so many barbecue options out there, it can be hard to know which one is perfectly catered to all of your needs.
+Whether your concern is cost, size or fuel type, we’ve compiled some important info to help you on your quest to find the barbecue that’s right for you.

 How to choose the best BBQ for you

 With so many brands and specifications on offer, choosing the perfect outdoor cooking station can seem impossible.
 Weber and BeefEater dominate the market as the highest-ranking Aussie barbeque brands, but can anything else measure up?

 Things to take into consideration when you’re buying your barbeque are:

 - How much outdoor space can you spare for your barbeque station?

 - How many people do you (normally) need to cater for?